sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

              |                                                                  |
 ```

-In situations where there are no SSH or other ways to tunnel the traffic, we could use reverse pivot.
+During real world red team engagements we are often faced with challenges like this, there is no SSH or firewall restricts all inbound connections except for web ports (80 or 443).
+We have to heavily rely on reverse connections, and that's why we will be using reverse pivot!
 The victim machine (client) will connect back (reverse) to the attacker machine (server) and then open a tunnel to route the traffic to the destination server(MySQL) and port.

 There are quite a lot of tools that comes to my mind for such a situation.
 Listing them below for your reference: